Things to Know About Power Over Ethernet Switch

 Basic Concepts of PoE

 PoE is defined across a single network link that includes three basic components.
-The first one is an equipment delivering power to the cable (often referred to as a PSE, which stands for power sourcing equipment).
+The first one is equipment delivering power to the cable (often referred to as a PSE, which stands for power sourcing equipment).
 The second component is a device receiving power from the cable (also known as a powered device, or PD).
 The third is the cable itself.

 PoE